BradyMeighan/FortniteJamCV/README.md

 1. **Start the live analysis:**
    - Configure your video input as 1920x1080p @ 60 fps
-   - Start the Gtuner Live Analysis FSM file in the computer visions ection of GTuner IV
+   - Start the Gtuner Live Analysis FSM file in the Computer Vision section of GTuner IV

 2. **Configure your game:**
    - Go to Settings > Game > Festival and reduce latency to start out.
-Try 0 and adjsut based on your avergae input altency at the end of a song.
+Try 0 and adjsut based on your avergae input latency at the end of a song.
 (Mine is at -150 and im acheieving 95% perfect notes with very low latency.
-If you need to adjsut this further than what is allwoed byt he agme there is a mnaul altency value you can adjust inthe gpc script called INPUT_DELAY)
+If you need to adjsut this further than what is allwoed by the game there is a manual latency value you can adjust in the gpc script called INPUT_DELAY)
-   - Ensure the game is visible and not minimized

 3. **Start playing:**
    - The system will automatically detect notes
-   - After loading the script into your Titan Two you must click dpad down to start acceptign button preses fromt eh comptuer vision script
+   - After loading the script into your Titan Two you must click Dpad Down to start accepting button preses from the computer vision script
-   - It is best practice to nto rpess this until you see a blank game or right before the ntoes start coming to prevent button spamming while the game is transitioning.
+   - It is best practice to not press this until you see a blank game or right before the notes start coming to prevent button spamming while the game is transitioning.
    - Monitor the console for detection feedback

 ## 🧠 How It Works